 We do not attempt to prioritise between these, or between mental health and other problems; that was outside the scope of this project and is a topic for further work.
 We encourage interested readers to conduct their own, supplementary research.

 There are many potentially valuable research directions.
 Examples include: identifying root causes of mental illnesses; improving preventive interventions; advancing the scale-up of existing treatments; and developing new treatments or improving existing ones.

-This refers to providing individuals with interventions that prevent or treat mental disorders or promote good mental health.
+Providing individuals with interventions that prevent or treat mental disorders or promote good mental health.
 This direct work could be carried out by funding, founding, or joining effective non-profit or for-profit organisations.
-Donation advice in this area is currently quite limited; the Happier Lives Institute is working to provide some in the near future (see section 7, particularly 7.2).
+Donation advice in this area is currently quite limited.
+The Happier Lives Institute is working to provide some in the near future (see section 7, particularly 7.2).

 Policy and advocacy work